 Panic disorder can be a debilitating condition, but it is treatable.
 With the help of a mental health professional, you can develop a treatment plan that will help you manage your symptoms and live a whole life.

 While panic attacks are not harmful, they can be very uncomfortable.
 They may stop you from doing the things you love most.
 You’re not alone if you’ve been dealing with these attacks.
+Panic and anxiety attacks are real.
 Please don’t be embarrassed to talk to your healthcare provider about them.
 Your healthcare provider will help you overcome the fears that trigger your attacks.
 Treatment for panic attacks may include psychotherapy and medications.
 Here’s a quick guide to finding the proper treatment for panic attacks.

 First, try to stay calm.
 Encourage yourself to breathe and focus on a nearby object.
 You may even be able to get out of the room by talking to someone else.
 If people around you do not understand your situation, try encouraging them to be calm and relaxed.
 You can also move to a quiet room to sit in.
 By remaining calm, the attack will subside faster.
 If you cannot find a quiet place to sit, try talking to someone who will not make you feel uncomfortable.